Here’s how I did it.

 And that’s the bad news.

 It HAS to be great.
-Be remembered.

 But then again, anything worth doing is worth doing right.